 • show that you match what they're looking for in an intern.

 University students and recent graduates typically undertake internships to test the water before committing to a particular career.
 Employers therefore do not expect previous experience of the working world, but they will ask what experience and skills you've gained through your degree.
-For example, to do a graphics design internship you would most likely need previous experience with Adobe Photoshop and Illustrator.
+For example, if you're a current student wanting to do a graphics design internship you'll likely need previous experience with Adobe Photoshop and Illustrator.
+If you're applying for a graduate internship employers may stipulate a preferred degree grade.

 When you think of an intern the image of a university or college student usually comes to mind, but while some opportunities may come with an age limit, often 18 to 25 years old, not all work experience will be so restrictive.